-Definition 7 Description Adequate There are sound policies and processes in place, which are working effectively across services, which provide for good governance arrangements and support compliance with requirements of the CIPFA Principle, and the achievement of the council's aims and objectives.
-There may be minor areas for continuous improvement, but these do not represent a significant or material risk to the council's overall governance framework.
-Some development or areas for improvement Whilst there are policies and processes in place, there are some areas which remain a challenge for the council or require further improvement, which may impact the effectiveness of elements of the council's governance arrangements, compliance with the CIPFA principle and achievement of the council's aims and objectives.
-The council has in place an action plan to address challenges and improvement matters.
-Key development or many We have identified significant challenges in relation to the policies and processes, which may impact the effectiveness of elements of the our governance arrangements, compliance with the CIPFA principle and achievement of our aims and objectives.
+Definition Description Adequate There are sound policies and processes in place that are working effectively across services, which provide for good governance arrangements and support compliance with requirements of the CIPFA Principle, and the achievement of the Council's Best Value aims and objectives.
+There may be minor areas for continuous improvement, but these do not represent a significant or material risk to the Council's overall governance framework.
+Some development or areas for improvement Whilst there are policies and processes in place, there are some areas that remain a challenge for the Council or require further improvement, which may impact the effectiveness of elements of the council's governance arrangements, compliance with the CIPFA principle and the achievement of the Council's Best Value aims and objectives.
+The Council has an action plan in place to address challenges and improvement matters.
+Key development or many areas for improvement We have identified significant challenges in relation to the policies and processes, which may impact the effectiveness of elements of our governance arrangements, compliance with the CIPFA principle and achievement of our Best Value aims and objectives.
 We have implemented plans for corrective actions to manage these risks.

-7 We have referred to Basildon Council's criteria to inform this section's assessment (last accessed 02/06/2023).
+&lt;sup>8 We have referred to Basildon Council's criteria to inform this section's assessment (last accessed 02/06/2023).